StrangerDeer/cpp-space-invader/README.md

 - [ ] Time slowing pickup that slows objects down around the spaceship
 - [ ] Crystal asteroids that drop loot
 - [ ] Extra points (star) pickup
+- [ ] New sprites for asteroids, crystal asteroids, aliens and the spaceship taking damage
+- [ ] New sprites for asteroids, crystal asteroids, aliens and the spaceship getting destroyed
+- [ ] New spaceship sprites
+  - [ ] Enable choosing between spaceships before beginning the game

 <p align="right">(<a href="#readme-top">back to top</a>)</p>